sary357/gogox-toi/README.md

   - In data flow, there are `2` jobs
     - `datateam-stream-prod-bigquery-YYYYMMDD-HHMMSS`: this is deployed by [gogovan-analytics-automation](https://github.com/gogovan/gogovan-analytics-automation/tree/master/dataflow)
     - `datateam-stream-prod-pubsub-YYYYMMDD-HHMMSS`: this will be deployed by [gogovan-analytics-automation](https://github.com/gogovan/gogovan-analytics-automation/tree/master/dataflow)
-  - In redis, there is only 1 instance called `datateam`.
+  - In GCP MemoryStore, there is only 1 redis instance called `datateam`.
 - [watchdog](https://github.com/gogovan/gogovan-analytics-flink/tree/master/watchdog): it monitors the status of flink jobs.
 If the job is not running, it will restart the job.